syrkis/miiii/paper/main.typ

   ) mod q, quad forall x_0, x_1 < p, quad forall q < p, quad p = 113
 $<miiii_task>

 $cal(T)_("miiii")$ differentiates itself from $cal(T)_("nanda")$ in two significant ways: _1)_ it is non-commutative, and _2)_ it is, as mentioned, multitask.
 These differences present unique challenges for mechanistic interpretation, as the model must learn to handle both the order-dependent nature of the inputs and develop shared representations across multiple modular arithmetic tasks.
 Further, as $cal(T)_("miiii")$ is harder than $cal(T)_("nanda")$ the model can be expected to generalize slower when trained on the former.
-Therefore, #cite(<lee2024a>, form:"prose")'s recent work on speeding up generalization, by positing the model parameters gradients through time can be viewed as the sum a slow varying generalizing component (which is boosted) and a quick varying overfitting component (which is suppressed), was (successfully) replicated to make training tractable.
+Therefore, #cite(<lee2024a>, form:"prose", style:"american-anthropological-association")'s recent work on speeding up generalization, by positing the model parameters gradients through time can be viewed as the sum a slow varying generalizing component (which is boosted) and a quick varying overfitting component (which is suppressed), was (successfully) replicated to make training tractable.

 More generally, modular arithmetic on primes is a particularly useful task for MI as it ensures uniformity among the output classes, allows for comparison with other MI work @nanda2023, and, from a number-theoretic point of view, primes contain mysteries ranging from the trivially solved—are there an infinite number of primes?—to the deceptively difficult—can all even numbers larger than 4 be described as the sum of two primes?
 The latter, known as Goldbach's Conjecture, remains unsolved after centuries.
 The choice of using every prime less than the square root of the largest number of the dataset, also serves the following purpose: to test if a given natural number is prime, it suffices to test that it is not a multiple of any prime less than its square root—the set of tasks trained for here, can thus be viewed in conjunction as a single prime detection task (primes are the only samples whose target vector is the zero vector).